 Officers who responded to the scene examined the driver of the tow truck and did not believe that driver was under the influence of drugs or alcohol at the time of the crash.
 They are not yet sure why the Mazda crossed the center line and slammed into the truck.

-Teenager dies in Raymond
+Teenager Dies in Raymond Car Accident

 An 18-year-old woman was killed in a crash on Sunday night when a pickup truck crossed the center line and slammed head-on into her car on Highway 101 near Raymond, Washington.
 The crash occurred just before 8:45 pm north of Raymond in Grays Harbor County.

 The woman who died was travelling in the southbound lanes of the highway in a Toyota Tercel.
 A Nissan pickup truck in the northbound lanes crossed the center line into the southbound lanes.